-Top 10 Electric Vehicles With The Longest Range of 2016
+Top 10 Electric Vehicles With The Longest Range

 The electric vehicle (EV) has come a long way.
 Ever since the early days, when golf carts were the butt of numerous jokes to the ultra-high tech EVs produced by Tesla today, you could say that the green car is finally having its time in the sun.
 Major manufacturers, including BMW, Mercedes Benz and Kia have gotten in on the act, alongside Tesla, Detroit and Nissan, making it a highly competitive industry.
 Consumers now also have progressive countries, such as Norway, which are planning to ban the sale of fossil fuel cars by 2025, as well as others for these developments.

 However, there are understandable concerns about range, since the purely electric vehicles available in the market still have a way to go to match up to their gas-fuelled competitors.
 In this article, we look at the top 10 electric vehicles with the longest range.

 The first vehicle in our list of 10 electric vehicles with the longest range is the Smart EV.
 The Smart EV is a tiny vehicle that does not really break any design barriers, but will give as much as 68 miles when fully charged, the equivalent of 107 miles per gallon combined.
 Currently retailing at $25,750, it is the only production electric vehicle that has a convertible option, making it the most affordable vehicle for people who would like to go green.
 With a driving cost of $0.95 per 25 miles, it offers a transportation option to fit any budget.